kwasniew/hyperbook/README.md

 In the functional approach to UI development, view is a pure function of state.
 Hyperapp ```view``` function takes ```state``` object as an input and returns a data structure describing future DOM tree to build.
-The returned data structure is known as the Virtual DOM.
+The returned data structure is known as the **Virtual DOM**.
 The framework can translate it into very efficient low-level DOM updates.
 The important point is that you never work directly with DOM API in your application code.
-Instead of making imperative calls such as ```document.createElement```, ```element.insertBefore``` or ```element.removeChild``` you declare what the view should look like and call it a day.
+Instead of making imperative calls such as ```document.createElement```, ```element.insertBefore``` or ```element.removeChild``` you declare what the view should look like and let the framework figure out the details.

 ## Analyzing view rendering options